Understanding SEM

 As the image shown above, you can set multiple Campaigns in one Google Ads account.
 And there can be various Ad Groups in one Campaign.
 In one Ad Group, there can be different Keywords and Ads.

-How to categorize Campaign?
+How to categorize a Campaign?

 You can categorize your company’s services or products.
 Take Kick Ads as an example, SEM and Digital Marketing are divided into 2 Campaigns.
 Ad Group, Keyword, and Ad under the SEM Campaign are related to SEM for sure.